On This Page

 Money & Payments

 Argentine Peso (ARS, $).
-Exchange rate fluctuates wildly (inflation crisis): check current rate.
-US dollars widely accepted (bring USD cash—often better rate than ATM).
-Cards accepted but foreign transaction fees high.
-ATMs have low withdrawal limits.
-Bring USD cash and exchange at casa de cambio (exchange office) or pay directly in dollars.
-Tipping: 10% restaurants, $10–$20 for guides.
-Rates can vary widely depending where/how you pay.
-Prices here listed in approximate US$ for clarity—always confirm in current ARS or USD.
+Exchange rate: $1 ≈ 1,452 ARS+ (highly volatile—check live).
+US dollars widely accepted (bring USD cash—better rate than ATM).
+Cards accepted but fees high.
+ATMs have low limits.
+Exchange at casa de cambio or pay in dollars.
+Tipping: ~10% in restaurants; small tips for guides appreciated.

 Language